iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 weekend underreporting with Monday spikes.
 Ward et al. (2022) <d-cite key="ward_robust_2022"></d-cite> demonstrated that such discrepancies—seemingly minor reporting delays—can bias parameter estimates by over 40% and cause credible interval coverage to drop from the nominal 95% to below 60%.

 When the simulator cannot represent patterns present in observations, neural networks trained on simulated data face out-of-distribution inputs, undermining posterior inference reliability.
 Understanding and addressing model misspecification is therefore essential for trustworthy simulation-based inference in real-world applications.

 The sensitivity of neural networks to OOD data underscores the importance of developing robust methods for detecting and addressing model misspecification.
-This blog post provides an overview of recent advances in this area.
-We begin with a concrete running example that will illustrate key concepts throughout, then formalize the definition of model misspecification in SBI.
-We review four categories of methods for addressing misspecification and conclude with open challenges.
+This blog post provides an overview of recent advances in this area, beginning with a concrete running example that illustrates key concepts throughout, then formalizing the definition of model misspecification in SBI.
+The post reviews four categories of methods for addressing misspecification and concludes with open challenges.

 ## A Concrete Example: SIR Model with Weekend Reporting Delay

 Before formalizing these concepts, we introduce a concrete running example: the Susceptible-Infected-Recovered (SIR) epidemic model with weekend reporting delays <d-cite key="ward_robust_2022"></d-cite>.
-The SIR model tracks disease spread using infection rate $\beta$ and recovery rate $\gamma$ (determining $R_0 = \beta/\gamma$).
+The SIR model tracks disease spread using infection rate $\beta$, recovery rate $\gamma$, and reproduction number $R_0 = \beta/\gamma$.
 In the clean simulator, infection reports occur uniformly across all days.
 However, real-world data often exhibit systematic patterns—here, a fraction $\alpha$ of weekend infections go unreported until Monday, creating characteristic weekly oscillations.

 {% include figure.html path="assets/img/2026-04-27-model-misspecification-in-sbi/sir_figure.png" class="img-fluid" %}
 <div class="caption">